openbmc/openbmc/poky/documentation/sdk-manual/using.rst

 64-bit architectures with the ``x86_64`` directories, respectively.
-The toolchains the Yocto Project provides are based off the ``core-image-sato`` and ``core-image-minimal`` images and contain libraries appropriate for developing against that image.
+The toolchains the Yocto Project provides are based off the ``core-image-sato`` and ``core-image-minimal`` images and contain libraries appropriate for developing against the corresponding image.

 The names of the tarball installer scripts are such that a string representing the host system appears first in the filename and then is